OpenWebconcept/plugin-owc-mijn-services/README.md

 # OWC Mijn Services

 OWC Mijn Services is a WordPress plugin built around custom Gutenberg blocks that integrate with ZGW (Zaakgericht Werken) APIs.
 These blocks are the foundation of the plugin, allowing you to easily configure, and display data—directly within the WordPress block editor.
-This approach provides a seamless editing experience for site administrators and enables flexible management of service workflows on your website.

 ## Installation